-Electric Car Range in Extreme Heat
+Electric Vehicle Performance in Extreme Heat

 How far electric cars can travel in extreme heat is a question many people ask.
 To answer this question, you have to consider several factors.
-I will go through what factors that impact the distance you can travel on a single charge.
+I will explore what factors impact the distance you can travel on a single charge.
 I recently took a 495-mile trip from the Grand Canyon in Arizona to Orange, California, in our 2018 Tesla Model X on one of the hottest days on record

 Electric Car Models Impact Range